 Have your doctor run blood tests for thyroid and vitamin deficiencies.
-Being overly deficient in certain vitamins like D, B-12, magnesium, and iron can make you feel run down, depressed, and work against your body's natural systems which, in turn, can add fat to your body.
-An under-active thyriod has physical symptoms like increased sensitivity to cold, low energy, brain fog, depression, joint pain, low libido, puffy face, ridges in the fingernails, thinning hair and an inability to lose weight despite a well managed diet.
-If you have more than 3 of those symptoms, have your doctor run tests for BOTH T3 and T4.
-A simple thyroid stimulating hormone (TSH) test may not tell the whole story.
+An underactive thyroid, or being overly deficient in certain vitamins like D, B-12, magnesium, and iron can make you feel run down, depressed, and work against your body's natural systems which, in turn, can add fat to your body.

 Studies have shown that when people are sleep deprived they reach for sugar and carbohydrates at a much higher rate than those who get a minimum of 6.5 hours or more.
-The body is trying to make up for the lost energy by getting an all too temporary sugar rush.
-Lack of sleep increases stress levels and creates more opportunities for emotional/stress eating.
+The body is trying to make up for the lost energy by getting an very temporary sugar rush.
+Lack of sleep also increases stress levels and creates more excuses for emotional/stress eating.

 When you consume alcohol your liver will prioritize clearing the “poison” (alcohol) from your system over burning fat.
 So as soon as you introduce alcohol, all fat burning comes to a STOP until your liver has dealt with the alcohol.
 Alcohol also suppresses the “stop” functions in your brain, so you will continue to eat and drink long after you have had enough, and push you far PAST full